gengisb/QCLI-memories-mcp/README.md

 - Project-specific requirements

 The result is a progressively more personalized experience that adapts to individual workflows, eliminating the need to repeatedly explain technical context.

-## Features

-### 🧠 Intelligent Memory Storage

-The system can automatically (or be asked to) identify and stores important information from conversations, categorizing it appropriately with tags like:
-- `#code`: Programming languages, frameworks, coding patterns
-- `#architecture`: System designs, component relationships, infrastructure decisions
-- `#personal`: User preferences, background information
-- `#project`: Project details, requirements, deadlines

-### 🔍 Contextual Retrieval

-Memories can be retrieved through:
-- Exact key lookup
-- Keyword search
-- Context-based inference

-### 👥 Multi-User Support

-The system:
-- Identifies users from conversation context
-- Maintains separate memory spaces for different users
-- Allows potential for shared project contexts across users

-Note that right now there is no user-level security context and memories can be shared. this will be later enhanced but could be used to work on projects with multiple users.

-### 🔄 Progressive Learning

-Memory builds over time, creating a continuously improving understanding of the user's:
-- Technical preferences
-- Project requirements
-- Common workflows
-- Recurring challenges

 ## Installation